-Exemptions allow the recognition of qualifications (i.e. formally recognised achievements) obtained outside of the RQF.
-However, unlike RPL, they do not attract credits as the skills, knowledge and/or competences described in the unit will have already have been recognised.
+Exemptions allow the recognition of qualifications (i.e. formally recognised achievements) obtained outside of the Regulated Qualifications Framework (RQF).
+However, unlike RPL, they do not attract credits as the skills, knowledge and/or competences described in the unit will already have been recognised / awarded.